Skip to Content

 First, understand you MUST have a record.

-When you fill in your schedule c on your tax return and you claim your vehicle expenses, the IRS asks you two questions.
+When you fill in your Doordash taxes schedule C on your tax return and you claim your vehicle expenses, the IRS asks you two questions.

 • Do you have evidence of your driving?